Web Hosting Performance Test: 120 Days of Real Data

 What Worked Well

-- Chat transcripts automatically emailed after session
+- Chat transcripts were automatically emailed after each session.

 Frustrations

-- Escalation to Level 2 support was slow (20+ minute waits)
+- Escalation to Level 2 support was slow, with waits of 20 minutes or more.

 HostGator Support Experience